Q: Can you please explain the difference between ‘consciousness’ and ‘awareness’? Thank you.

 A: These two terms are often difficult for people to get their heads around and create confusion as teachers use them differently and have different ideas in mind when explaining them.
 (This applies to teachers across different traditions as well as those within the same tradition!).
 Some, for instance, use ‘consciousness’ as that which is changeable and impermanent (discursive intellect or mentation) and ‘awareness’ as the Absolute – unchanging, unborn Reality.
 However, other teachers refer to the Absolute as ‘Consciousness’, albeit Pure Consciousness, different from the changeable, personal consciousness.

 Addendum: The above question is a very important question and is often raised in spiritual circles.
 We have edited the original response slightly in order to bring more clarity to the points made.
 It’s also important to recognise that the English words used (‘consciousness’ and ‘awareness’) are translations of the original language of the teacher.
 Particular language for things (labels) are often inherited through a tradition, and they function within a particular paradigm.
 Also, each translator chooses which word they find more apt to describe the teacher’s intent.
 Translations are really ‘approximations’ of the intent, also filtered through the translator’s mind.
 Additionally, we need to recognise that language and word-meanings are morphing all the time in fast-changing cultural contexts.
 For these reasons, and more, we need to be very savvy about attaching to words and meanings too fixedly, and rely more on direct insight into reality supported by the practice of presence, mindfulness & wisdom, which is what all true spiritual teachers recommend.
 Words can only ever be approximations of reality — labels.
-Remember the Zen metaphor of the finger pointing to the moon — in this sense, the finger is the word, pointing at that which needs to be seen and known directly, and is not ‘That’ itself.
+Remember the Zen metaphor of the finger pointing to the moon — in this sense, the finger is the word (or concept/label etc.), pointing at that which needs to be seen and known directly and is not ‘That’ itself.